sisch/uni_boxpack/README.md

 Find the second-most empty box and insert packet there.

 ## License
-CC0.
+The Unlicense.
 For more information see License.md